IHE/ITI.PIXm/input/pagecontent/volume-1.md

 The following CapabilityStatements define the Actor capabilities
 * [Patient Identifier Cross-reference Source](CapabilityStatement-Source.html)

+For a given Patient Identifier Domain there SHALL be one and only one Patient Identity Source Actor, but a given Patient Identity Source may serve more than one Patient Identifier Domain.

 ##### 1:41.1.1.2 Patient Identifier Cross-reference Consumer
 The Patient Identifier Cross-reference Consumer queries the patient ID lists from the Patient Identifier Cross-reference Manager.